minus5/examples-services/00-101/README.md

 > 1. Rule of Modularity: Write simple parts connected by clean interfaces.

 # Code is a liability

 ![Code is liability](./code_is_a_liability.png)

 # Services definition (~2004)

-services are
+Services are:

 ![definition](./services_definition.png)

-services are not
+Services are not:

 ![service is not](./service_is_not.png)